Sword Master

 A bimetal model with a stainless steel rim sandwiched between aluminum alloys in a special construction.

-The bimetal's stainless steel rim is widely and flatly extended as a structure to achieve both operability and rotational force, and this shape has attracted much attention.
+The stainless steel rim is widely and flatly extended as a structure to achieve both control and spinning power, and this unusual shape has attracted much attention.
+YJ YoYo has found the most efficient way to arrange the stainless steel rim, and this Sword Master is the result of much effort and development.

-The weight of 68g, which is one of the heaviest bimetal yo-yos in the market, was made possible by the high operability of the yo-yo.
-The yo-yo moves smoothly on the string without feeling difficult to move.
-The stability derived from the weight and the yoyo's current position that can be felt through the hand make it an extremely reliable weapon on stage.
+At 68g it is one of the heaviest bimetal yo-yos in the market, was is only forgivable with its high operability.
+The yo-yo moves smoothly on the string without any complaints.
+The stability derived from the weight can be felt through the string makes it an extremely reliable weapon on stage.

 More Information